shrutiyer/ExercisesInC/homeworks/homework07.md

 1) What happens if a program writes a new value into the program counter?

+    The next instruction to be executed will be changed to the address that the new program counter is pointing to.

 2) What is the fundamental problem caches are meant to solve?

+    The time it takes to fetch data from memory or load data to memory is much larger than the time it takes to perform an instruction.
+This creates a memory bottleneck where it the instructions take longer to execute if every instruction needs to be loaded from memory.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?

 4) The book gives several examples of programming language features, like loops, that tend to improve locality in the access pattern of instructions and/or data.
 Can you think of other examples?